 The Revival of Hiroshima Omachi

-In a departure from my usual mini-blogs, this time I will be focusing on the rice variety rather the actual sake itself.
-This is for good reason, though, as the particular rice in question, Funaki Omachi 船木雄町, will surely be of interest to any fellow Omachists out there.
-Amazingly, however, the resurrection late last year, of what is a genuine pure-strain of perhaps Japan's most beloved sake rice, seems to have gone relatively unnoticed from within the sake community.
+In a departure from my usual sake reviews, this time I will be focusing on the rice variety rather the actual sake itself.
+This is for good reason, though, as the particular rice in question will surely be of interest to any fellow Omachists out there.
+Amazingly, however, the resurrection late last year of Funaki Omachi 船木雄町, a genuine pure-strain of perhaps Japan's most beloved sake rice, seems to have gone relatively unnoticed from within the sake community.

 So what is Funaki Omachi, and what makes it so special?
 Well, to answer that question it is important to firstly differentiate between genuine pure-strain Omachi and the number of other modern crossbreeds that, although bearing the name, are not actually the genuine article.
 For example, due to the wonderful nuanced sake that Omachi often produces, over the years, many attempts have been made to domesticate it.
 I have written in the past several times about how difficult it is for both the farmers and brewers to handle, and for many it is a hassle they just don't need.
 Therefore, crossbreeding with more durable strains has been carried out to reduce the height of its towering stalks, tame its wild shinpaku (starchy centre), and shorten the time it takes to cultivate.
 Perhaps the most famous of these are Kairyo-Omachi 改良雄町 from Shimane, developed in 1960, and the more recent Koi-Omachi こいおまち developed in 1993 in Hiroshima.